chinapedia/wikipedia.abstract.en/Page/Fluorescence.md

 Gemology, mineralogy and geology

-Aragonit_-_Fluorescence.gif Gemstones, minerals, may have a distinctive fluorescence or may fluoresce differently under short-wave ultraviolet, long-wave ultraviolet, visible light, or X-rays.
+Gemstones, minerals, may have a distinctive fluorescence or may fluoresce differently under short-wave ultraviolet, long-wave ultraviolet, visible light, or X-rays.

 Many types of calcite and amber will fluoresce under shortwave UV, longwave UV and visible light.
 Rubies, emeralds, and diamonds exhibit red fluorescence under long-wave UV, blue and sometimes green light; diamonds also emit light under X-ray radiation.